Projects of DRDO: Varunastra

 Varunastra is developed by Naval Science and Technological Laboratory (NSTL) as an advanced heavyweight anti-submarine torpedo that is powered by 250 KWs Silver Oxide Zinc (AgOZn) batteries.
 It is wire guided with active-passive acoustic homing and additionally augumented by GPS/NavIC satellite guidance mechanism.

+Under development

+The DRDO also developed and productionised a microprocessor controlled triple tube torpedo launcher for the Indian Navy as well as a towed torpedo decoy.

+Anti-submarine missile

 SMART

 SMART or Supersonic Missile Assisted Release of Torpedo is a 650 km range hybrid system that involves a missile carrier and torpedo payload for anti-submarine warfare It can be launched from warship or a truck-based coastal battery.

-Under development

-The DRDO also developed and productionised a microprocessor controlled triple tube torpedo launcher for the Indian Navy as well as a towed torpedo decoy.
+Electromagnetic catapult

+As per August 2024 media report, DRDO has developed a scaled-down electromagnetic catapult prototype capable of launching payloads up to 400 kg over a short span of 16 to 18 meters.

 Marine propulsion

 Air-independent propulsion

 Naval Materials Research Laboratory (NMRL) in collaboration with Larsen & Toubro and Thermax developed a 270 kilowatt Phosphoric Acid Fuel Cell (PAFC) to power the Scorpène design based Kalvari-class submarines.
 It produces electricity by reacting with hydrogen generated from sodium borohydride and stored liquid oxygen with phosphoric acid acting as an electrolyte.
-On 8 March 2021, NMRL successfully conducted the final develomental test of the indigenous air-independent propulsion (AIP) system.
+On 8 March 2021, NMRL successfully conducted the final developmental test of the indigenous air-independent propulsion (AIP) system.

+On 30 December 2024, Mazagon Dock Shipbuilders and the Ministry of Defense have signed a ₹1990 crore deal for the fabrication of AIP Plug to integrate DRDO-AIP in conventional submarines.